MRRazvi/blockchain-development/README.md

 # Blockchain Roadmap
 This is little contribution to world so others can easily learn blockchain.

-Blockchain is future of development, it provides downtime free, censorship free, fraud free system so you can easily build any application where trust is one of the big issue.
+Blockchain is future of development, it provides downtime free, censorship free, fraud free system, so you can easily build any application where trust is one of the big issue.

 **Pros**
 - Revolutionary technology